Tiance-Zhang/infsci2470-final/Report.md

 Then users could filter products by brand, name, color or price as them want.

 If you had more time what technologies would you like to learn?
+If we have more time, we want to learn some SQL to realize the fearture of query.
 ## Conclusion

 Reflect upon the web technologies and standards you learned in this course,